Healthcare & Rehabilitation

 It is recommended that to improve fitness, adults with SCI should engage in at least 20 minutes of moderate to vigorous intensity aerobic exercise two times a week and three sets of moderate strengthening exercise for each major functional muscle groups two times per week.
 To improve cardiometabolic health, it is suggested they engage in at least 30 minutes of moderate to vigorous intensity aerobic exercise, three times per week.
 We advise that you speak to your Doctor before starting an exercise program, or consult a qualified Adaptive Trainer such as Victor Buitendag from WHASCP Fitness, to find an exercise program that would suite you and your condition.
 You can also contact an organisation such as Handicapped Scuba Crew who provide Scuba Diving for persons with disabilities, which provides various benefits during rehabilitation and post rehabilitation.

 There are a variety of different ways that you can exercise, including doing regular:

 - Electro Therapy

-- Hippo & Horse Riding Therapy
+- Hippo and Horse Riding Therapy

 - Exercise at home or in the gym

-Physical therapists also work with individuals to prevent the loss of mobility before it occurs by developing fitness and wellness-oriented programs for healthier and more active lifestyles, providing services to individuals and populations to develop, maintain and restore maximum movement and functional ability throughout their lifespan.
-This also includes providing therapeutic treatment in circumstances where movement and function are threatened by aging, injury, disease or environmental factors, it is therefore important to continue with physiotherapy throughout your life, even once your rehabilitation period is over.
+Physical Therapists also work with individuals to prevent the loss of mobility before it occurs by developing fitness and wellness-oriented programs for healthier and more active lifestyles, providing services to individuals and populations to develop, maintain and restore maximum movement and functional ability throughout their lifespan.
+This also includes providing therapeutic treatment in circumstances where movement and function are threatened by aging, injury, disease or environmental factors.
+It is therefore important to continue with physiotherapy throughout your life, even once your rehabilitation period is over.

 If you don't already have a Physio Therapist, you can search for a Physio Therapist on our Health Care - Search Facility or visit www.sadoctors.co.za - physio therapists to find a Physio Therapist in your area.